 - Section 1.
 Each winter, the Endorsements Committee shall prepare questionnaires for offices to be contested at the next Top Two and general elections.
 The members of the committee must approve the questionnaires by majority vote.
 Approved questionnaires shall be submitted to KCDCC by the Committee for ratification no later than March 1 in accordance with KCDCC bylaws.

 - Section 4.
-The Endorsements Committee’s Chair and Vice Chair shall be responsible for reaching out to candidates interested in applying for KCDCC’s endorsement and scheduling interviews with them.
+The Endorsements Committee shall be responsible for reaching out to candidates interested in applying for KCDCC’s endorsement and scheduling interviews with them.